scipy-latinamerica/scipyla2017-web/tracks/elect.en.md

 ![Grupo CubanTech](../assets/img/cubantech.svg)

-The Cuban Tech Group is devoted to providing a foundation of major outreach for open, collaborative technology development and education, in order to help more people access computing and technology making.
-It is a non-profit organization to which companies and individuals can donate resources; we guarantee they will be used for the development of the Cuban technology ecosystem.
-Together with the PSF we will run the first PyCon Cuba 2017.
+The members of the CubanTech Group are young Cuban technology entrepreneurs skilled in ICT subjects, who collaborate with Cuban institutions, associations, and foundations so as to offer outreach and education on inclusive and collaborative development of open technologies.
+With the support of the PSF the group will organize the first PyCon Cuba 2017.

 ![Python Software Foundation](../assets/img/psf.png)

 The Python Software Foundation (PSF) is a non-profit membership organization devoted to advancing open source technology related to the Python programming language.
 It qualifies under the US Internal Revenue Code as a tax-exempt 501(c)(3) scientific and educational public charity, and conducts its business according to the rules for such organizations.

 ******************************************************************
-## Workshop description
+## Latin American workshop on Python, Electric Engineering and Control

 Researchers and entrepreneurs will meet in Havana to cover the potential of smart-grid technologies, robotics, AI and similar technologies to implement disruptive applications, emphasizing on explaining how Python helped them to achieve a competitive advantage.